yutianwuldeo/GR6901/week3_git.md

 git diff
 ~~~

-which should show you something like this:
+which, by default, compares files between current version and last commit, and should show you something like this:

 ~~~
 diff --git a/sample.txt b/sample.txt